Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 To summarize the Node.js server setup:

 - install Node.js from https://nodejs.org/en/download/
-- create a folder e.g. `c:\myserver`
-- start a command prompt, `cd \myserver`
+- start a command prompt within the project folder
-- install the server components: `npm install http-server -g`
+- download the missing libraries
 - start the local server: `http-server`
 - copy the SDK simple and common folders to `\myserver`
 - browse to the start page: `http://localhost:8080/demos/complete_demo/index.html`